As always, Rush Limbaugh, the EIB network, the fastest three hours in media.

 And by the way, it's so good, nobody's ever done it this good before.

-Don't forget either that uh Elijah Cummings is a member of the Congressional Black Caucus, which idolizes Fidel Castro.
+Don't forget either that Elijah Cummings is a member of the Congressional Black caucus, which idolizes Fidel Castro.

 So it's not as though Chavez and Castro are looked upon with disfavor by Elijah Cummings.

-Scarborough then said, Well, you know, it's it's been quite a 90 day time period.
+Scarborough then said, well, you know, it's been quite a 90-day time period.

 George Bush reached out to Vladimir Putin early, thinking it would yield results, didn't.

-And so you believe it if the president or this president reaches out, has his hand slapped, he'll pull back.
+And so you believe that if the president or this president reaches out, has his hand slapped, he'll pull back.

 I believe that.

-So he not only is he unlike anybody we've ever had, he's so far ahead of us that we can't possibly we're blinded by the light as we look at his trail.
+So not only is he unlike anybody we've ever had, he's so far ahead of us that we can't possibly, we're blinded by the light as we look at his trail.

 He's so far ahead of us, folks, that all we see is the dust in which he is leaving us.